ZaraZa9/Rivelin-Robotics/README.md

 Then, using the given knowledge of the lengths of the arm segments, the position of the lipstick holder and the final end effector position are determined and returned as (x,y,z) coordinate.

-The U1 angle rotation (about z-axis) is handled last, as the only coordiantes that are affected are (x,y) - hence the x-coordinate had to be determinied first.
+The U1 pivot rotation (about z-axis) is handled last, as the only coordiantes that are affected are (x,y) - hence the x-coordinate had to be determinied first.

 Regarding the collision detection: Since links are treated as having zero thickness, collision detection is performed by checking whether any part of the arm moves below the floor (z = 0).